-35 Is there any legislation to protect employees in the event of a business transfer?
+37 Is there any legislation to protect employees in the event of a business transfer?

-As explained in question 36, the Unjust Dismissal Act requires that there be termination for 'just cause' or the payment of a statutory severance.
+The Unjust Dismissal Act requires that there be termination for 'just cause' or the payment of a statutory severance.

-The Unjust Dismissal Act further provides that, in the case of a 'transfer of an ongoing business', if the new acquirer continues to use the services of the employees who were working with the former owner, those employees shall be credited with the time they have worked in the business under the former owner for seniority and other purposes.
-In the event that the new acquirer chooses not to continue with the services of all or any of the employees and hence does not become their employer, the former employer shall be liable for the statutory Unjust Dismissal Act severance (see question 36), and the purchaser shall retain the corresponding amount from the selling price stipulated with respect to the business.
-In case the new owner discharges the employees without just cause after the transfer, the new owner shall be liable for the Unjust Dismissal Act benefits to the employee laid off, there also being established a lien on the business sold, to answer for the amount of the claim.
+The Unjust Dismissal Act further provides that in the case of a 'transfer of an ongoing business', if the new acquirer continues to use the services of the employees who were working with the former owner, those employees shall be credited with the time they have worked in the business under the former owner for seniority and other purposes.
+In the event that the new acquirer chooses not to continue with the services of all or any of the employees and, hence, does not become their employer, the former employer shall be liable for the statutory Unjust Dismissal Act severance, and the purchaser shall retain the corresponding amount from the selling price stipulated with respect to the business.
+In the